How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 – two way I can think of, either you start to write and write and write until you become a pro in it, or just hire someone to write for you.
 Even better make a combination of both.

-If you decide to write yourself then here is a pro tip: think of your readers as one person.
+Here is a pro tip: when you’re writing, think of your readers as one person.
 In fact, think of him/her as your friend and write as if you’re writing to one.

 Promote your blog